• Home

 2019-

-Niklas started his PhD in April 2019 and wants to reconstitute SHRED in vitro.
+Niklas did his PhD from April 2019 to December 2024 and now stays on as a postdoc to determine the mechanism of SHRED.
 When not purifying proteins, he - you guessed it - goes running or bouldering.

 niklas.peters@bzh.uni-heidelberg.de